 Email OFN's Executive Vice President for Membership Seth Julyan with questions.

-Cast your vote on October 22 at the Annual Membership Meeting during OFN’s Annual Conference!
+Cast your vote on November 11 at the Annual Membership Meeting, which will be during the OFN 2020 Annual Conference!

 OFN members who will not be attending the Conference can direct their proxy vote to Seth Julyan, Executive Vice President of Membership.
 Read our Proxy Voting Process for more information, or email Seth.